APPFL/APPFL/docs/users/user_run.rst

 Some remarks are made as follows:

-- Line 7 loads the default configuration for PPFL run.
+- Line 8 loads the default configuration for PPFL run.
 See :ref:`How to set configuration` for more details.
-- User-defined model and data can be read as in lines 9 and 10; see :ref:`User-defined model` and :ref:`User-defined dataset`.
+- User-defined model, loss, and data can be read as in lines 14 to 16; see :ref:`User-defined model` and :ref:`User-defined dataset` for more details.
 - Depending on our choice of PPFL run, we then call API functions in line 12.